 An answering service can help you with most functions that you might hope for in handling and responding to your calls, short of keeping you company on your lunch break.
 Answering services don’t take breaks!

 With an answering service you can take calls to your business 24 hours a day, 7 days a week.
 You work with professional client experience associates who will handle your inbound calls around the clock.

-While a receptionist clocks out for the day, an answering service stays on the job so you don’t need to worry about missing calls that come through after hours or while you’re busy at work.
+While a receptionist clocks out for the day, an answering service stays on the job.
+You don’t need to worry about missing calls that come through after hours or while you’re busy at work.
 If a customer calls, your business answers.

 The personal touch: answering service vs voicemail

 Nobody likes getting put through to voicemail.
-It means customers being forced to talk to a machine, then relying on you to get the message and call them back – not much use if they have an urgent problem.
+It means customers being forced to talk to a machine, then relying on you to get the message and call them back.
+That’s not much use if they have an urgent problem.

-Although they operate off site and online, client experience associates are real people with the warmth, knowledge and tact to talk customers through your products, pricing, and even answer pre-agreed questions.
+Although they operate off site and online, client experience associates are real people.
+They have the warmth, knowledge and tact to talk customers through your products, pricing, and even answer pre-agreed questions.

 Integrating an answering service into your business

 Nobody knows more about your business than you do, and an answering service will use that knowledge to your advantage.

 This is achieved with call scripts, which you create with the answering service to accurately represent your business.
 The information from these scripts will flash up on associates’ screens whenever a call comes in for your business.